 Homemade Chocolate Covered Almonds

 Ever buy those chocolate covered almonds at the store?
 First of all, they’re grossly expensive.
 And the almond-to-chocolate ratio is always wrong for me.
 I love me some chocolate.
 But when I want to eat a chocolate covered almond, I’m hoping it maintains SOME of it’s health benefits as an ALMOND.

 I’m not just looking for chocolate with a crunch in the center where I say… hey, I think that was an almond.
-I want ALMOND, with some chocolate.
+I want ALMONDS, with some chocolate.

 So I make them with this Dark Chocolate Covered Almonds Recipe.
 They take less than 20 minutes, save money AND I can get them JUST how I like it.

-First of all, a double boiler.
-It’s just a pot with a glass bowl on top.
+First of all, don’t worry if you don’t have a fancy double boiler.
+It’s just a pot with a heat safe Pyrex glass bowl on top.
 There is about an inch of water in the bottom of the pot in this picture.